Dr. Kelly Kaminski, Assistant Principal of Curriculum

 Students are assigned textbooks to use in school and for home learning.
 They are responsible for keeping books clean and free of damage.
 Parents are responsible for paying for any lost or damaged books.

-Content Areas Taught at Hammett L. Bowen Jr.
+Content Areas Taught at Hammett L. Bowen, Jr. Elementary

 English Language Arts (Reading/Writing/Foundational Skills)